moore-automation/DEVWKS-2618-25/docs/lab_guides/connectivity/Access.md

 ### View devices in the NSO GUI
 ---

-Open a web browser to connect to [http://10.10.20.47:8080/](http://10.10.20.47:8080/) Log in using the username `developer` and password `C1sco12345`.
+Select the NSO bookmark in Google Chrome or navigate to [http://10.10.20.47:8080/](http://10.10.20.47:8080/) Log in using the username `developer` and password `C1sco12345`.

-1. Open your browser and navigate to the Device Manager tab to view the devices.
+1. Navigate to the Device Manager tab to view the devices.
-2. To ensure all devices are operational and correctly onboarded to NSO, select each device and run the Connect action.
+2. Ensure all devices are operational and correctly onboarded to NSO: select each device and run the Connect action.

 ![NSO Device Manager](../../assets/nso-devices.png)